 - Children’s day-care fees for the past three months.

 You may want to file for divorce yourself, and that is possible.
 But once a divorce is final, it’s nearly impossible to go back and fix errors or re-litigate missed issues.
 You have a better chance of a positive outcome by working with a divorce attorney.
-Hiring a divorce attorney to help you fill out papers can help you navigate:
+Hiring a divorce lawyer to help you fill out papers can help you navigate:

 - Working with your spouse to start dividing any assets and or debts.